Stefano Seedorf

-Stefano Maarten Seedorf (born 28 April 1982, in Zaanstad) is a retired Dutch footballer.
+Stefano Maarten Seedorf (born 28 April 1982) is a Dutch former professional footballer who played as a midfielder.
 After retiring, he worked as a fitness coach.

 Career

 Early career

-Stefano Seedorf started his playing career with amateur side Hellas Sport, but like his cousins he would soon be discovered by Ajax.
+Stefano Seedorf was born in Zaanstad.
+He started his playing career with amateur side Hellas Sport, but like his cousins he would soon be discovered by Ajax.

 Ajax

-After rising through the ranks with players such as Serginho Greene (Feyenoord) and Youssouf Hersi (Vitesse Arnhem) he made his debut in the first team line-up on 30 April 2002, just 2 days after his 20th birthday.
-However, after 2 years and just 5 league matches Stefano was sent away on a loan spell with NAC Breda.
+After rising through the ranks with players such as Serginho Greene and Youssouf Hersi, he made his debut in the first team line-up on 30 April 2002, two days after his 20th birthday.
+After two years and five league matches, Stefano was sent away on a loan spell with NAC Breda.

 After Ajax

-In NAC Breda Stefano made an immediate impact.
+At NAC Breda, Stefano made an immediate impact.
 He proliferated himself as a fast paced technical midfielder and scored 7 goals in 29 matches.
 Despite his successful performance with NAC, his contract with Ajax was not extended.
-In the summer of 2004 Seedorf was therefore transferred to FC Groningen.
+In the summer of 2004, Seedorf was therefore transferred to Groningen.

 In 2009–10, Stefano and his cousin Chedric left for the Italian team Monza.

 In February 2013, Stefano joined Brazilian club Alecrim.